Early Screening for Lung Cancer

 This is an image of a statistic explaining the positive impact early cancer screens have on improving survival rate.

-5-year Survival Rate for Lung Cancer
+5-Year Survival Rate for Lung Cancer

 What Is an LDCT Scan?

-How Accurate is LDCT?
+How Accurate Is an LDCT?

 Risks of Low-Dose Spiral Computed Tomography (LDCT)